apitrace/apitrace/INSTALL.markdown

   * Python Image Library

-* CMake version 2.8 or higher (tested with version 2.8)
+* CMake version 2.8.8 or higher (tested with version 2.8.12.2)

 The GUI also dependends on:

-* Qt version 4.7 or higher (tested with version 4.8)
+* Qt version 5.2.1 or higher (tested with version 5.4.0 and 5.3.0)

-* QJSON version 0.5 or higher (tested with version 0.7.1, which is bundled)

-Qt and QJSON will be required if `-DENABLE_GUI=TRUE` is passed to CMake, and never used if `-DENABLE_GUI=FALSE` is passed instead.
-The implicit default is `-DENABLE_GUI=AUTO`, which will build the GUI if Qt is available, using the bundled QJSON if it is not found on the system.
+Qt will be required if `-DENABLE_GUI=TRUE` is passed to CMake, and never used if `-DENABLE_GUI=FALSE` is passed instead.
+The implicit default is `-DENABLE_GUI=AUTO`, which will build the GUI if Qt is available.

 The code also depends on zlib, libpng, and snappy libraries, but the bundled